Sabine Sütterlin-Waack: Career in state politics

 After the victory of the CDU in the 2017 Schleswig-Holstein state election, Sütterlin-Waack was appointed Minister of Justice, Europe, Consumer Protection and Gender Equality in the government of Minister-President Daniel Günther on 28 June 2017 and resigned from the Bundestag.
 Her successor there was Thomas Jepsen.

 In 2020, Sütterlin-Waack was appointed State Minister of the Interior, Rural Areas, and Integration.
 After assuming office, the Ministries name was changed to "Ministry of the Interior, Rural Areas, Integration and Equality".

 As one of the state’s representatives at the Bundesrat, Sütterlin-Waack is a member of the Committee on Legal Affairs; the Committee on European Affairs; the Committee on Women and Youth; and the Committee on Agricultural Policy and Consumer Protection.
 She is also a member of the German-Russian Friendship Group set up by the Bundesrat and the Russian Federation Council.

 Sütterlin-Waack was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

 Sütterlin-Waack joined Daniel Günther's second cabinet on 29 June 2022 as Minister of the Interior, Municipal Affairs, Housing and Sports.

 Political positions

-In June 2017, Sütterlin-Waack voted against her parliamentary group’s majority and in favor of Germany’s introduction of same-sex marriage.
+In June 2017, Sütterlin-Waack voted against her parliamentary group’s majority and in favour of Germany’s introduction of same-sex marriage.